alihaahmed/Heart-Attack-Prediction-Risk-Assessment/README.md

 * Tableau Story

 ## [Classification Modeling: ECG Images GitHub](https://github.com/MahsaBakhtiari/ECG_image_classification)
-The model implemented the ViT architecture with TensorFlow's Keras library and trained it on the training set split of the ECG dataset.
-Since this is a classification problem I used the `SparseCategoricalCrossEntropy` loss on the 4 input classes.
-To avoid overfitting, the model also used weight decay within the `Adam` optimizer which improved the validation accuracy from 76% without weight decay to 86% with weight decay.
+Vision Transformer is a recent image processing deep learning model introduced that heavily uses self attention instead of convolutions for processing.
+This model implemented the ViT architecture with TensorFlow's Keras library and trained it on the training set split of the ECG dataset.
+Since this is a classification problem, this model used the `SparseCategoricalCrossEntropy` loss on the 4 input classes.
+To avoid overfitting, modeling also used weight decay within the `Adam` optimizer which improved the validation accuracy from 76% without weight decay to 86% with weight decay.
 This model also reduced the number of training epochs from 40 to 35 to address the overfitting problem in addition to weight decay.

 <img src="/Images/ecg_model.png" />